aparame/Autonomous_RailBot/README.md

 ### GPS (USB)

-Default value: `/dev/ttyACM0`.
+Default value: `/dev/ttyACM0`. `sudo chmod 777 /dev/ttyACM0` command will be needed for the first time.
 Check in `/dev/` folder in the OS.
 Need to adjust it in `sensor/ublox/ublox_gps/config/zed_f9p.yaml` file (according to the default launch file).

 ### Lidar (Ethernet)